oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  * No white space: `WyJfMjZiYzRMVC1hYzZxMktJNmNCVzVlcyIsImZhbWlseV9uYW1lIiwiTcO2Yml1cyJd`
  * Newline characters between elements: `WwoiXzI2YmM0TFQtYWM2cTJLSTZjQlc1ZXMiLAoiZmFtaWx5X25hbWUiLAoiTcO2Yml1cyIKXQ`

+See (#disclosure_format_considerations) for some further considerations on the Disclosure format approach.

 #### Hashing Disclosures {#hashing_disclosures}

 For embedding the Disclosures in the SD-JWT, the Disclosures are hashed using the hash algorithm specified in the `_sd_alg` claim described below.
 The resulting digest is then included in the SD-JWT instead of the original claim value, as described next.